elvisguillen/teambuildr-app/README.md

 ## Site Structure

-- **/src/app/actions /reducers /data** - Redux folders for seperate state management files and concerns, contains Async logic with Axios.
+- **/src/app/actions, */reducers, */data** - Redux folders for seperate state management files and concerns, contains Async logic with Axios.
 - **/src/app/components** - Components for view layer.
 Pages and layout are in the root folder, components that connect with redux are in "container" and "dumb" components that don't connect are in "presentational".
 - **/src/app/routes** - Route file that initializes all routes, uses connected react router to connect route events with the store automatically.
 - **/src/app/utils** - Basic axios utility files for setting auth token as a html header along with other common headers.
-- **/src/app/App.js** - Main app file that loads all components and determines wether you're logged in from localStorage on initial load.
+- **/src/app/App.js** - Main app file that loads all components and determines whether you're logged in from localStorage on initial load.
 - **/styles/** - SASS files for styling

 ## Tools Used